localstack/docs/content/en/user-guide/integrations/gitpod/index.md

 LocalStack allows you to setup a development environment with a cloud sandbox that can be used to test and develop cloud applications.
 Using GitPod's environment you can run a LocalStack container inside the runtime that allows you to instantiate their application on a code editor of their choice.
 You can then conveniently deploy their cloud application assets into LocalStack's cloud sandbox, to then preview the results.

-To configure LocalStack on GitPod, you would need to setup a `.gitpod.yml` on the root of your repository.
+To configure LocalStack on GitPod, you would need to set up a `.gitpod.yml` on the root of your repository.
 The file configures your workspace and the environment that you would like to use.
 You can find more information on the [GitPod documentation](https://www.gitpod.io/docs/config-gitpod-file/).

 ```yaml
 tasks: